 BTGuard’s stance on censorship is hard to judge.
-They obviously value their own privacy, to the point where it’s difficult to find out anything about the company itself.
+They obviously value their own online privacy, to the point where it’s difficult to find out anything about the company itself.

 So, what do they actually do?
 It’s hard to say, but it is worth mentioning that they do allow for P2P filesharing, which is a move many other providers publicly avoid.